 The process includes the following steps:

-- The DA will perform a due diligence to determine the appropriateness and suitability of your company for a listing.
+- The DA will perform due diligence to determine the suitability of your company for a listing.

-- The DA will advise you on the various methods of listing and provide guidance as to the best method for your company.
+- The DA will advise you on the various listing types and best fit for your company.

 - The DA will help you to compile an application letter and a business plan for submission to the JSE’s Issuer Regulation division.

-- Once the JSE’s Issuer Regulation Division accepts your application, your DA will help you to compile all the documentation as stipulated by the AltX listing requirements and other relevant legislation.
+- If the JSE’s Issuer Regulation Division accepts your application, your DA will help you to compile the documents required by AltX listing requirements and other relevant legislation.

-AltX and the Institute of Directors of South Africa (IoDSA) collaborate in offering this programme to ensure that company directors are up to date on the JSE Listings Requirements, the principles and practices of corporate governance, the Companies Act and other relevant topics.
+AltX and the Institute of Directors of South Africa (IoDSA) collaborate efforts to offer this programme for the purpose of ensuring that directors are updated on the JSE Listings Requirements, the principles and practices of corporate governance, the Companies Act and other relevant topics.

-The decision to list your company’s shares on a stock exchange is a significant one.
-It must be based on an honest and realistic assessment of your company and it must be made after full consideration of all the alternative routes by which your business might achieve its goals.
+The decision to list your company’s shares on a stock exchange is significant, as it will shape your company’s future direction and increase your obligations to external parties, including investors.
+This means that you must make an honest and realistic assessment of your company after fully considering all the alternative routes by which your business might achieve its goals.